Lydia expands credit offering in partnership with Younited Credit – TechCrunch

 You receive the money on your Lydia account and you can start using it instantly using a virtual card, Apple Pay, Google Pay, Samsung Pay, Lydia’s debit cards or Lydia’s peer-to-peer payments.

-Fees on instant credit lines are pretty high as you pay 3.13% in interests and a one-time fee of €6.90 to €19.90 to receive the money instantly depending on how much you borrow.
+Fees on instant credit lines are pretty high as you pay 3.13% in interest and a one-time fee of €6.90 to €19.90 to receive the money instantly, depending on how much you borrow.

 If you’re planning a big purchase but you can wait a week, you can go through the new credit offering with Younited Credit .
-This isn’t the first time Younited Credit offers an integrated credit product with another fintech startup.
+This isn’t the first time Younited Credit has offered an integrated credit product with another fintech startup.
 For instance, N26 also offers credit lines with Younited Credit in France.

 Lydia started as a peer-to-peer payment app with 3.5 million users in Europe.
 It recently raised a $45 million funding round led by Tencent.
 The startup now wants to build a marketplace of financial products.
 And integrating Younited Credit in the app seems in line with that strategy.